Product

 Step 1: Create An Employment Background Check Policy

 A background check policy documents the details of your screening program, so it can be applied consistently across your organization.
-It should include three things:
+This policy should generally include the following:

 1. Which types of background checks will be conducted, and for whom.
 It’s a best practice to implement background screening across your entire organization, but tailor the employment screening packages by position.
 For example, you may wish to require credit checks for positions that manage money, and driving record checks for positions that involve operating motor vehicles.